chaueve/commander-does-cordova/README.md

 # Commander v5 Exercise

-Try out the new nested command support in Commander v5.
+Try out the new support for nested subcommands with action handlers coming in Commander v5 .

 Emulate a real cli which includes nested commands, based on [cordova-cli](https://cordova.apache.org/docs/en/9.x/reference/cordova-cli/index.html)

-The nested commands are `config` and `platform`.
+The nested commands are `config` implemented inline, and `platform` implemented in a module and added using `.addCommand`.

 ```sh
 $ node index.js platform rm --help